 Then Joshua spoke to the LORD in the day when the LORD delivered up the Amorites before the sons of Israel, and he said in the sight of Israel, "O sun, stand still at Gibeon, And O moon in the valley of Aijalon."Joshua 10:12(NASB)

-We read that “the sun stopped in the middle of the sky and did not hasten to go down for about a whole day, and there was no day like that before it or after it, when the Lord listened to the voice of a man; for the Lord fought for Israel.'
+We read: "The sun stopped in the middle of the sky and did not hasten to go down for about a whole day, and there was no day like that before it or after it when the Lord listened to the voice of a man; for the Lord fought for Israel."

-Perhaps, more than any other passage in Scripture, Joshua's long day has sparked an increasingly intense debate.. where the geo-centricity of an immovable, flat earth, where the sun and moon rise from one end of the heavens and circles to their other end, is taken literally, rather than the currently accepted helio-centric model, where a moving earth orbits a travelling sun, in an ever-expanding universe.
+Perhaps, more than any other passage in Scripture, Joshua's long day has sparked an increasingly intense debate where the geo-centricity of an immovable, flat earth, where the sun and moon rise from one end of the heavens and circle to their other end, is taken literally rather than the currently accepted heliocentric model where a moving earth orbits a travelling sun in an ever-expanding universe.

 Heavenly Father, thank You for Your Word and the truths that it contains.
-Thank You that You show Yourself to be the all-powerful God, Who hears and answers our prayers.
-We praise You that You, hold earth in the hollow of Your hand, and set the sun, moon and stars in their heavenly courses, for signs and seasons and days and nights.
-May we keep our eyes looking to You, Whom to know is life eternal, in Jesus name we pray, AMEN.
+Thank You that You show Yourself to be the all-powerful God Who hears and answers our prayers.
+I praise You that You hold earth in the hollow of Your hand and set the sun, moon, and stars in their heavenly courses, for signs and seasons and days and nights.
+May I keep my eyes looking to You, Whom to know is life eternal.
+In Jesus' name I pray, AMEN.